controlpaths/sim_platform_board/README.md

 # Platform Board

-This board is intended to run real time simulation models and conenct them to different commercial platforms like Arduino or TI Launchpad.
+This board is intended to run real time simulation models and connect them to different commercial platforms like Arduino or TI Launchpad.
 The core of the board is an FPGA able to run models with time steps up to 100ns.

 ![](./doc/board_3d.png)